scanoss/gha-code-scan/README.md

 | stdout-scan-command | Scanner command output   |

 ## Policy Checks
-The SCANOSS Scan action includes two configurable policies:
+The SCANOSS Code Scan Action includes two configurable policies:

 1. Copyleft: This policy checks if any component or code snippet is associated with a copyleft license.
 If such a license is detected, the pull request (PR) is rejected.